HRSadeghi/HVAC_System_Airflow/README.md

 ## Calculating total airflow
 To calculate the total airflow, it is enough to find the Flow parameter from all the air terminals and then sum them up.
 The  [```CalculateTotalAirFlow```](https://github.com/HRSadeghi/HVAC_System_Airflow/blob/abe3462466eea3232c2caa7d4a5c2acea7d72a95/HVAC_System_Airflow/Search/Search.cs#L73) method finds the total airflow by receiving a list of air terminals and then finding their Flow parameter.
 The unit of airflow obtained is not L/S, which by multiplying by 28.31684, is converted to this unit.
+This method is given below.